Games & Quizzes

 /spriNG/

 season after winter and before summer, in which vegetation begins to appear, in northern hemisphere from March to May.
-Sudden jumps from one place to another.
-To jump into the air.
+Coils of metal that lessen impact, e.g. on cars.
+To lessen the impact of something under pressure.

 A state in the northern US, bordered on the west, north, and east by Lakes Michigan, Superior, Huron, and Erie; population 10,003,422 (est. 2008); capital, Lansing.
 It was acquired from Britain by the US in 1783, becoming the 26th state in 1837..